João de Deus Pires Ferreira: Biography

 Back in Brazil, João de Deus became administrator of the stowage of Pernambuco Customs.
 Since 1786, he and Bernardo Luiz Ferreira Portugal, another friend from the University of Coimbra, militated against the reign of Dom João VI and supported the abolition of slavery.
-He and his brothers Gervásio, Domingos and Joaquim Pires Ferreira took part in the Pernambucan revolt in 1817.
+He and his relatives Gervásio, Domingos and Joaquim Pires Ferreira took part in the Pernambucan revolt in 1817.
 He was arrested and spent three years in the Snake Island, Rio de Janeiro, and later sent to a prison in Bahia.
 He was freed on 10 December 1820, but died on April 1821 due sickness.

 Personal life

 João de Deus married Angélica Joaquina Rosa and had one daughter, Joaquina Angélica.